4ngelica/Arquigrafia-legado/javascript/README.md

-# Javascript Modules
+# Javascript/Vue.js Modules

-This is the Javascript modules inside Arquigrafia.
+This is the Javascript/Vue.js modules inside Arquigrafia.

 - You must have npm or yarn.
 And before working, run:
 ```bash